 Three of the seven 65mm drivers across the front feature have tweeters mounted in the middle.
 These ‘coaxial’ combos ensure precise alignment of frequencies for an even sweeter sound, while two top-mounted drivers fire upwards to give you the sense of height that sets Dolby Atmos and DTS:X apart.

 It performs magnificently, with S-Force Pro deftly using the front speakers to simulate surround sound without placing any additional units in your living room.
 Google Home support and wide-ranging connectivity make it easy to set up, while hi-res audio support is just the icing on a very wide cake.

-Not many people are willing to drop more than £2000 on their TV, let alone a soundbar to stick beneath it.
-But if you want the absolute best – and have space for something that resembles a futuristic railway sleeper – Sennheiser’s Ambeo is the only choice.
+Not many people are willing to drop more than £2000 on their TV, let alone a soundbar to go beneath it.
+But if you want the absolute best – and have space for something resembling a futuristic railway sleeper – Sennheiser’s Ambeo is the only choice.

 Positioning is important for the Ambeo to perform at its full capacity.
-A mic is included to assist with setup: it listens to a set of test tones to calibrate things.
-There’s no voice control once you’re up and running – but the Ambeo goes so loud it would probably drown out your instructions, anyway.
+A mic is included to assist with setup, which calibrates things by listening to a set of test tones.
+There’s no voice control once you’re up and running, but the Ambeo goes so loud it would probably drown out your instructions anyway.